New this week (5/14/2026):

 - The Camp Santanoni Historic Area webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- Newcomb Lake Road to Camp Santanoni is variable with wet and muddy conditions.
+- Newcomb Lake Road to Camp Santanoni road conditions may be variable.
 Be aware of potential washouts due to spring runoff.
 Be prepared to adapt or have a backup plan.

 Essex Chain Lakes Complex (includes Pine Lake Primitive Area and parts of Blue Mountain Wild Forest - Newcomb/Indian Lake)